privacyguides/privacyguides.org/docs/os/macos-overview.md

 All Apple silicon MacBooks feature a hardware disconnect for the inbuilt microphone whenever the lid is closed.
 This means that there is no way for an attacker to listen to your Mac's microphone even if the operating system is compromised.

 Note that the camera does not have a hardware disconnect, since its view is obscured when the lid is closed anyway.

+### Peripheral Processor Security

+Computers have built-in processors other than the main CPU that handle things like networking, graphics, power management, etc. These processors can have insufficient security and become compromised, therefore Apple tries to minimize the need for these processors in their hardware.

+When it is necessary to use one of these processors, Apple works with the vendor to ensure that the processor

+- runs verified firmware from the primary CPU on startup
+- has its own Secure Boot chain
+- follows minimum cryptographic standards
+- doesn't run known bad firmware
+- has its debug interfaces disabled
+- is signed with Apple's cryptographic keys

+### Direct Memory Access Protections

+Apple silicon SoCs contain an IOMMU to separate each component that requires direct memory access.
+For example, a Thunderbolt port can't access memory designated for the kernel.